gazpachu/joanmira/pages/work/2020-07-01---tablemap/index.md

 TableMap is the winning project in TableCheck's first hackathon.
 The team consisted of two front-end engineers (including myself), one back-end engineer and one designer.
 We worked for two days on it.

-The aim of the project was to display real-time restaurant reservations around the world using [TableCheck's platform](https://tablecheck.com/en/join).
-To achieve this, we used several techonologies, including [MapBox](https://www.mapbox.com/), [TableKit](/tablekit) and python.
+The project aimed to display real-time restaurant reservations around the world using [TableCheck's platform](https://tablecheck.com/en/join).
+To achieve this, we used several technologies, including [MapBox](https://www.mapbox.com/), [TableKit](/tablekit) and python.

-The UI supports both, light and dark mode.
-It also displays a leaderboard with the restaurants in the area with most live reservations.
+The UI supports both, light and dark modes.
+It also displays a leaderboard with the restaurants in the area with the most live reservations.